About r/personalfinance

 - HYSA recs?
 My 'emergency fund' is collecting dust, unsure where to move money

-#113high yield savings accountRecommend a high-yield savings account · HYSA recs?
-My 'emergency fund' is collecting dust, unsure where to move money · High Yield Savings Recs - credit card9 posts in the past month
+#110high yield savings accountRecommend a high-yield savings account · HYSA recs?
+My 'emergency fund' is collecting dust, unsure where to move money · Any recs for HYSA (or checking) to use as checking/cash account? - credit card9 posts in the past month

 - Is there a negative impact on my credit score for seeking the best interest rate on a credit card?